-- Identifies TF binding sites - Count based Define regions.
+- Identifies TF binding sites or regions of histone modification. - Count based Define regions.
 Count the number of reads falling into each region.
 When a region contains a statistically significant number of reads, call that region a peak. - Shape based Consider individual candidate binding sites.
 Model the spatial distribution of reads in surrounding regions, and call a peak when the read distribution conforms to the expected distribution near a binding site.